imzoloft/wellca-checker-tutorial/README.md

 }
 ```

-The rest of the code is mostly for the aesthetic and make something clear like taking input, text in color, clear console, display things.
+The remaining code primarily focuses on aesthetics, ensuring a clear and visually appealing layout.
+This includes features such as taking user input, displaying text in color, clearing the console, and presenting information in a well-organized manner.

-I hope this tutorial can help you, you can always talk to me via discord, telegram, etc. Everything is linked on my readme.
+I trust that this tutorial proves helpful.
+Feel free to reach out to me via Discord, Telegram, or any other linked communication channels mentioned in my readme.

-Have fun!
+Enjoy coding!

 ---